-The Awkward Language of 'The Emoji Movie'
+Why 'The Emoji Movie' Fails

 The Emoji Movie might have been 💯 .
 It might have been a work of quiet genius, in the manner of Toy Story or The Lego Movie or Inside Out: a quirky and soulful exploration of the worlds that exist in parallel to our own, investing objects that would seem merely to be dully inanimate with story and, thus, empathy.
-It might have been, too, a particularly timely exploration of smartphones and their contents: Here, after all, are objects that are with so many of us, at our sides and in our hands, humming bits of glass and metal that tell a million little stories with each swipe and each tap and each touch of a warm human pulse.
+It might have been, too, a particularly timely exploration of smartphones and their contents: Here, after all, are objects that are with so many of us, at our sides and in our hands, humming bits of glass and metal that tell a million little stories with each swipe, and each tap, and each touch of a warm human pulse.

-But: no. The Emoji Movie, instead, is a frenetic mishmash—not so much a single story of a parallel world so much as roller-coaster-y tour of some of the apps of 2017: Spotify, Instagram, Twitter, Candy Crush, and even Dropbox.
+But: no. The Emoji Movie, instead, is a frenetic mishmash—not so much a single story of a parallel world so much as a roller-coaster-y tour of some of the apps of 2017: Spotify, Instagram, Twitter, Candy Crush, even Dropbox.
 Everything, here, is branded—even the parallel world itself, Textopolis, which is home to Gene, the offspring of two “meh” emojis.
 Gene is, in the grand tradition of such for-kids-but-also-not-totally-for-kids films, Different.
 He is not limited, in the way of the emoji, to one expression; he can make them all.
-But in order to realize that that which makes him Different might actually make him Special, Gene first goes on a dizzying journey—through Textopolis, yes, but also through Spotify and Just Dance and YouTube and, in general, late capitalism as it is understood and manufactured by the Hollywood of the moment.
+But in order to realize that which makes him Different might actually make him Special, Gene first goes on a dizzying journey—through Textopolis, yes, but also through Spotify and Just Dance and YouTube and, in general, late capitalism as it is understood and manufactured by the Hollywood of the moment.

 Because of that—and because also, ironically, of the premise that might have been 💯—critics eviscerated The Emoji Movie.
 Really gleefully eviscerated it.
 (Schadenfreudenunicoden?)
 The New York Times called it “nakedly idiotic.”
 BuzzFeed wrote that “it’s barely a movie so much as a confused attempt to both condescend to an audience about their short attention spans thanks to mobile devices while also trying to profit off of that very same audience.”
 Gizmodo did an all-emoji review of the film featuring, primarily, the Thinking Face emoji in several permutations.
 So critically unloved was this film—so squandered the promise it represented—that for a moment it seemed to be in contention for that rarest of honors: a 0 percent approval rating on Rotten Tomatoes.
 (Alas, even that moon-shooting was a failure: The film currently stands at an awkward score of 7 percent.)

 In a weird way, then, The Emoji Movie is not just a critical flop, but also a metaphor for a Hollywood that is struggling to find the line between branding that audiences love and branding that audiences resent.
 Here is a film that takes some of the most intimate tools of people’s lives—the hearts and eggplants and joy-tears and tacos and other images that help them to express their love, and their desire, and their sadness—and considers how wacky it would be if one of those images was actually a guy named Gene.
-Here is a film that takes the revolution that has resulted from the advent of digital communication, and whimsically brands it.
+Here is a film that takes the revolution that has resulted from the advent of digital communication and whimsically brands it.
 Emojis, after all, are not just the little doodads that live in your WhatsApp.
 They are also, in the most basic and most profound of ways, tools—parts of a global continuum that has included everything from hieroglyphs to emoticons to text itself.
 They ask questions about what it really means for something, at this point in human history, to be “universal.”

 The Emoji Movie, as it happens, shares a rough premiere date with The Emoji Code, the new book from the scholar and prolific author Vyvyan Evans.
-Evans’s book (subtitle: The Linguistics Behind Smiley Faces and Scaredy Cats) is an analysis—aimed at a popular audience—of the academic research that has been conducted about emojis since their creation in 2011.
-It summons linguistics and psychology to consider why emojis have proven so popular and, so far, enduring.
+Evans’s book (subtitle: The Linguistics Behind Smiley Faces and Scaredy Cats) is an analysis—aimed at a popular audience—of the academic research that has been conducted about emojis since their creation in the late 1990s.
+It summons linguistics, and psychology, and cognitive science to consider why emojis have proven so popular and, so far, enduring.
 It reads, often, as a defense of what Evans refers to as Emoji, with a capital E: the complicated system of pictographs that augment text in digital communication.
-The collection of unicode that, Evans argues, “enables us to provide the non-verbal cues otherwise missing form textspeak.”
+The collection of unicode that, Evans argues, “enables us to provide the non-verbal cues otherwise missing from textspeak.”

 Evans’s book is a thorough exploration, in other words, of the extremely two-dimensional stars of The Emoji Movie.
 But it is also, in its arguments, something of an implied condemnation of The Emoji Movie.
 In Evans’s science-informed telling, emojis are not a language unto themselves, as has sometimes been suggested, but rather tools of communication that are productively basic: useful bridges of the emotional gaps that can exist in the dull black and white of text as it is rendered on a screen.
 The Emoji Code in many ways champions emojis against those who have seen the cheeky pictographs not as extensions of English, but as a threat to it—and to, by extension, language as we have known it.